-The thirteen considerations in WIOA, Title II, Sec.
-231 (e) will be used as the basis to determine funding decisions.
-Applicants will be evaluated using a scoring rubric that includes:
+The thirteen considerations as specified in WIOA, Title II, Sec.
+231 (e) are used as the basis to determine funding decisions, as well as to ensure that applicants only use AEFLA grant funds to serve eligible individuals as specified in WIOA section 203(4).
+Applicants are evaluated using a scoring rubric that includes:

-- the thirteen considerations;
+• The thirteen considerations

-- alignment to the LWDB(s) strategies and goals;

-- description of strategies and activities that promote concurrent enrollment with Title I services and core partner responsibilities;
+- Alignment to the local workforce development boards (LWDB) strategies and goals - Description of strategies and activities that promote concurrent enrollment with title i services and core partner responsibilities - Data collection process - Demonstrated effectiveness - Program performance and - The ability to provide services that meet the needs of the target population

-- data collection;

-- demonstrated effectiveness;

-- program performance; and

-- the ability to provide services that meet the needs of the target population.